Kirill255/vue-vuemastery/README.md

 ```

 Both syntaxes are correct, and the reason the first might be preferable is that it’s easier to create private variables and methods.
 However, both are correct to use.

+### json-server

+`json-server -d 1500 db.json`

+With the -d 1500 the API server will add a 1.5 second (1,500 millisecond) delay before returning our data.

+### Progress Bar

+#### Axios Interceptors

+1. Not optimal for multiple API calls at the same time.

+This works great until we are using two or more API calls to load a page.
+In this scenario we’d want to continue to show the progress bar until all API calls return.
+A common solution to this problem is to create a loading Vuex module that holds the loading State.
+If you’d like to continue down this road, you might want to check out [this post](https://medium.com/@LoCascioNick/create-a-global-loading-progress-indicator-using-vuex-axios-and-nprogress-20451b33145a) for another example implementation (Yes, the post is in TypeScript, but it’s still quite readable even if you’re not familiar).

+2. Templates get rendered before the API call is returned.

+On some webpages, it’s not a great user experience to see the page before the data is populated in it reactively.
+You’ll notice when we load up /event/5 (an event that we have to pull from the API) that the page loads empty before the data flashes onto the screen 1.5 seconds later.
+This is NOT an optimal user experience since the user sees the page broken before they see it working.